fabioacp/resolve/docs/tutorial.md

 ### Modify the Frontend

-#### Add Static Content
+#### Use Static Content

-Add the required static content to the application's **static** folder.
+Add the static content to the application's **static** folder.
 The example application uses the following static files:

-- The **Styles.css** file - Contains custom styles used by the application's client components.
+- The **Styles.css** file - Contains styles the application's client components use.
 - The **fontawesome.min.css** file an the **webfonts** folder - The standard [Font Awesome](https://fontawesome.com/) distribution.
-- The **close-button.png** image - An icon that the button used to remove shopping list items displays.
+- The **close-button.png** image - The Remove Shopping List button's icon.

 #### Update Components

-Modify the ShoppingLists component to support shopping list deletion.
+Modify the ShoppingLists component to provide a UI for shopping list deletion.

 **client/components/ShoppingLists.js:**